turing4ever/turing4ever.github.io/_posts/2025-07-30-Banff-Roadtrip.md

 A tender moment between mother and fawn.

 ![Deer Gathering](https://datadrivenway.com/media/2025_banff/Coeur_Dalene_deer_many.jpg)
 The whole family enjoying their peaceful afternoon.
-Ryan was absolutely mesmerized - he had never seen deer so close and so relaxed around humans.

 ### Seven Stars Alpaca Ranch
 Still in the Coeur d'Alene area, we discovered Seven Stars Alpaca Ranch.
-This wasn't planned, but sometimes the best adventures are the spontaneous ones.

 ![Ryan and Goat](https://datadrivenway.com/media/2025_banff/seven_stars_alpaca_ranch_Ryan_saying_hello_to_goat.jpg)
 Ryan immediately made friends with this curious goat.
 The animals at the ranch were incredibly friendly and well-socialized.